appus-studio/top-github-contributors-android/README.md

 A simple app that shows the list of top contributors using Github API.

-Retrofit 2 and “OkHttp clients” libraries were used to connect to the server;
+Retrofit 2 and “OkHttp clients” libraries were used to connect to the server;<br />
 Retrofit library was chosen to work with REST API as it’s fast to configure and simple to work with.

 UI/UX<br />